staeff/customer_churn_2020_kaggle/project_report.md

 # 7. The competition and final scores

 This competiotion has been completed 9 months ago.
-Here is [leaderboard](https://www.kaggle.com/c/customer-churn-prediction-2020/leaderboard) My final private score (based on train data) is .
+Here is [leaderboard](https://www.kaggle.com/c/customer-churn-prediction-2020/leaderboard) My final private score (based on train data) is as above.

 ![competition](/images/competition_ranking.PNG)